farmapromlab/rundeck-mesos-plugin/README.md

 ## Constraints

-You can define where you want your task to be executed by setting constraints on mesos agents hostnames.
+You can define where you want your task to be executed by setting constraints on mesos agents hostnames or other arguments.

 ![Alt Screenshot](https://raw.githubusercontent.com/farmapromlab/rundeck-mesos-plugin/master/screenshots/constraints.jpg "Constraints")